 Authentication Type Choose the authentication type as Radius Authentication.
 Primary Radius Server Enter the IP address of the primary Radius server.
 Secondary Radius Server (Optional) Enter the IP address of the secondary Radius server.
 If the primary server is down, the secondary server will be effective.
 Authentication Port Enter the service port for Radius authentication.
 By default, it is 1812.
-Authorized Share Key Specify the authorized share key.
-This key should be the same configured in the Radius server.
-Retry Times Specify the number of times the router will retry sending authentication requests after the authentication failed.
-Timeout Interval Specify the timeout interval that the client can wait before the radius server replies.
-Authentication Method Specify the authentication protocol as PAP or CHAP.
+Authorized Share Specify the authorized share key.
+This key should be the same configured in the Key Radius server.
+Key Retry Times - Radius server.
+Specify the number of times the router will retry sending authentication requests